2.6 Constants and Statics

 Rust provides constants for values known at compile time and statics for immutable global data.
 Constants remain unchanged throughout execution and must have an explicitly declared type.
 Unlike variables, they do not occupy a specific memory location and can be freely copied or optimized by the compiler.

-Statics, on the other hand, represent values stored at a fixed memory address.
+Statics, by contrast, represent values stored at a fixed memory address.
 They are initialized once at runtime and remain available throughout the program’s execution.

 2.6.1 Constants